 What's included, so you can relax

 Part of what makes a Side buggy safari so easy is that the safety kit is sorted for you.
-Every ride includes a helmet, goggles, a full safety briefing and a practice lap before you set off, a lead guide who sets the pace through the forest and shallow water crossings, and insurance.
+Every ride includes a helmet, a full safety briefing and a supervised test drive before you set off, and a lead guide who sets the pace through the forest and shallow water crossings; protective goggles, bandanas, drinks and the photo service are sold separately at our base.
 The two-seat buggy has a roll cage and seatbelts, and two people share one vehicle for a single price, so couples, friends and families can ride together; a child can ride buckled safely beside a parent.
-There is free hotel pick-up and drop-off from resorts across Side, Manavgat, Belek, Antalya, Kemer and Alanya, and no licence or previous experience is needed.
+There is free hotel pick-up and drop-off from resorts across Side, Manavgat, Belek, Antalya, Kemer and Alanya, and no previous experience is needed: drivers are 16 or over and show ID at the base, and the supervised test drive decides who drives, with anyone not comfortable riding along as a belted passenger.
 You simply turn up with your eyes sorted and enjoy the trail.

 Frequently asked questions